Mystic Circle

-Mystic Circle is a German black metal band formed in Ludwigshafen, în 1992.
+Mystic Circle is a German black metal band formed in Ludwigshafen in 1992.

 History

 Mystic Circle was formed in 1992 in Ludwigshafen.
 The band originally played death metal and recorded a never-released rehearsal demo later that year.
 In 1993, the band split-up, but reformed in 1994 with a new line-up.
 They released several EPs before their debut LP was issued in December 1996.
 Following their 1998 release they toured with Marduk and Old Man's Child and played several large rock festivals.
 After their 1999 release Infernal Satanic Verses, their original drummer, Aarrrgon, left the group, and they had to use a drum machine to complete their tour.

 By 2007, Beelzebub had left the band to pursue another long-awaited project called Gloomball.
 It was unknown at first whether Mystic Circle would replace Beelzebub and continue or call it quits, but Beelzebub stated on his personal Myspace page that Mystic Circle was "history".

 In November 2021, Mystic Circle reformed and announced the release of their eponymous eighth studio album, the band's first in 16 years, which was released on February 4, 2022.
 In October 2022, the band announced their ninth album, Erzdämon, would be released in March 2023.
 In January 2023, the band released a new single, "The Scarecrow", and revealed the new album would be released on March 17.

+On January 16, 2025, it was announced the band were working on their tenth album, Hexenbrand 1486, which was released on October 31.